ronakupadhyaya/Horizons-week-01/day3/dinosaur.md

 // Instantiating a new CanvasWrapper object var width = 1768;
 var height = 60;
-var canvasId = 'some-canvas'
-var cw = new CanvasWrapper(width, height, 'some-canvas');
+var cw = new CanvasWrapper(width, height);
-// this line creates a new CanvasWrapper object, giving it control of a canvas with an id equal to `some-canvas`, and sets the width and height of it.
+// this line creates a new CanvasWrapper object and sets the width and height of it.

 // drawing
 cw.drawDinosaur(200, 75);